qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 Your rewards are said to be *pending* because you need to claim them before they are yours.
 The claim transaction has its fees, so it is best to wait until your rewards exceed the transaction fees before submitting any claim transaction.
 With only 0.8 ATOM staked, you need to wait about 10 days to get something worth the claim transaction.

 ## Claim your ATOM

 You did it – you waited 10 days and have been accruing rewards:

 ![Keplr: accruing good rewards](/keplr-accruing-good-rewards.png)

 This now is enough to cover the claim transaction.
 Go ahead and claim it.
-Choose low fees to make the transaction worth while:
+Choose low fees to make the transaction worthwhile:

 ![Keplr: claim rewards](/keplr-claim-rewards.png)